brucemoddev/brucemod-alpha/README.md

 ## :building_construction: How to install

-### The easiest way to install BruceMod is using our official Web Flasher!
+### The easiest way to install BruceMod is using bruce's official Web Flasher!
 ### Check out: https://bruce.computer/flasher

 Alternatively, flash locally using esptool.py: